Sardar-e-Jung

 The Sardar-e-Jung (Leader of Battle) was the second highest military decoration by the awarded by the Azad Hind Government.
 First instituted by Subhas Chandra Bose in Germany, it was later also awarded to troops of the Indian National Army in South East Asia.
 The award could be conferred with swords for valour in combat, and without swords for non-combat awards.
-At least three awards were made, one to Colonel Shaukat Ali Malik for the capture of Moirang, to Capt Shangara Singh Mann and to Lt Kunwar Balwant singh for capturing British Army Post at Modak.
-Capt.
-Mann was also awarded the Vir-e-Hind medal.
-Colonel Pritam Singh was awarded Sardar-e-jung, he captured a hill named Pritam Hill in Myanmar, Burma & Palel Airport.
+At least five awards were made, one to Colonel Shaukat Malik for the capture of Moirang, to Captain Shangara Singh Mann and to Lieutenant Kunwar Balwant Singh for capturing British Army Post at Modak.
+Captain Mann was also awarded the Vir-e-Hind medal.
+Colonel Pritam Singh was awarded Sardar-e-jung, he captured a hill named Pritam Hill in Burma and Palel Airport, Major Pitri Sharan Raturi was awarded for Battle of Kaladan.